poseidon-framework/poseidon-hs/README.md

 * The `list` command might be a good place to start and understanding what's going on and how to use the `Poseidon.Package` interface.
 * The `Poseidon.CmdFStats` module is a bit more involved, mainly due to the Jackknifing, which involves chunking up the genotype data as we run through it and compute F-Statistics in each block, and then summarising them again.
 This is all achieved in one go via the `Pipes.Group` technology.

-## Guide
+## Guide for the command line utility `trident`

 ### Poseidon package repositories
-Poet generally requires Poseidon datasets to work with.
-All poet subcommands therefore have a central parameter, called `--baseDir` or simply `-d` to specify a base directory with Poseidon packages.
-For example, if all Poseidon packages live inside a repository at `/path/to/poseidon/packages` you would simply say `poet <subcommand> -d /path/to/poseidon/dirs/` and `poet` would automatically search all subdirectories inside of the repository for valid poseidon packages.
+Trident generally requires Poseidon datasets to work with.
+All trident subcommands therefore have a central parameter, called `--baseDir` or simply `-d` to specify a base directory with Poseidon packages.
+For example, if all Poseidon packages live inside a repository at `/path/to/poseidon/packages` you would simply say `trident <subcommand> -d /path/to/poseidon/dirs/` and `trident` would automatically search all subdirectories inside of the repository for valid poseidon packages.

 We typically recommend arranging a poseidon repository in a hierarchical way.
 For example: